-enterprises (not being subsidiaries) in which an investor holds more than 10% of share capital are treated as associates IAS 28.4 certain combinations or fusions are not treated as acquisitions that would be under IAS IAS 22.5/8 goodwill is calculated on the basis of book values rather than fair values of the acquired net assets IAS 22.40 research and pre-operating costs are capitalized when the revaluation reserves are reversed against the carrying value of the assets before the calculation of gains and losses on the disposal of discontinuing assets IAS 16.56 contract revenues and costs may be recognized on bases different from the stage of completion IAS 11.22 provisions may be made on the basis of the probability of outflow rather than there necessarily being an obligation IAS 37.14 provisions are not discounted but are generally estimated using current values IAS 37.45 proposed dividends are accrued IAS 10.11 an issuer's financial instruments are accounted for based on the legal documentation and may not be classified on the basis of whether they are in substance liabilities; compound instruments are not split on this basis IAS 32.18/23 earnings per share calculations are not based on the average number of shares outstanding during the period IAS 33.24 tax grants related to investment incentives are credited to equity.
-IAS 20.24 In certain enterprises, these other issues could lead to differences from IAS: subsidiaries held for sale might be excluded from consolidation even when they had previously been consolidated IAS 27.13 the financial statements of hyperinflationary foreign subsidiaries might be deemed to be recorded in a stable currency, and translated using year end exchange rates IAS 21.36 operating lease payments are recognized in line with legal arrangements rather than on a straight line basis, and there are no rules on the recognition of lease incentives.
-IAS 17.25, SIC 15
+- revaluation reserves are reversed against the carrying value of the assets before the calculation of gains and losses on the disposal of discontinuing assets IAS 16.56 - trading, available-for-sale and derivative financial assets are not recognized at fair value IAS 39.69 - trading and derivative liabilities are not recognized at fair value IAS 39.93 - for raw materials and other inventories used in production, replacement costs is used instead of net realizable value as the measure of market value IAS 2.6 - contract revenues and costs may be recognized on bases different from the stage of completion IAS 11.22 - provisions may be made on the basis of the probability of outflow rather than there necessarily being an obligation IAS 37.14 - provisions are not discounted but are generally estimated using current values IAS 37.45 proposed dividends are accrued IAS 10.11 an issuer's financial instruments are accounted for based on the legal documentation and may not be classified on the basis of whether they are in substance liabilities; compound instruments are not split on this basis IAS 32.18/23 - earnings per share calculations are not based on the average number of shares outstanding during the period IAS 33.24 - tax grants related to investment incentives are credited to equity.
+IAS 20.24 In certain enterprises, these other issues could lead to differences from IAS: - subsidiaries held for sale might be excluded from consolidation even when they had previously been consolidated IAS 27.13 - the financial statements of hyperinflationary foreign subsidiaries might be deemed to be recorded in a stable currency, and translated using year end exchange rates operating lease payments are recognized in line with legal arrangements rather than on a straight line basis, and there are no rules on the recognition of lease incentives.